Mendhak / Code

 When using the keyless workflow, the email address from the identity provider (Github, Google, Microsoft) is used as the identifier for the certificate that Sigstore’s certificate authority (Fulcio) uses.
 That email address also ends up in the transparency logs since it’s in the certificate, and the Python release log from above does show an email address.
 It would have been nice, at least with Github, if the masked email they provide could be used (@users.noreply.github.com).

 In general, I did not feel comfortable using this workflow.
 Indeed this privacy aspect is a known issue, but there aren’t any convenient solutions.
 A promising one looks to be Pairwise Pseudonymous Identifiers, but it’s not widely supported by OIDC providers yet.
-A simple alternative is to use keyed workflow, where you generate a private and public key yourself, and use that with cosign to sign the artifacts.
+A simple alternative is to use keyed workflow, where you generate a private and public key yourself, and use that with Cosign to sign the artifacts.
 However this isn’t too far off from just using openssl to sign artifacts.

-Automated signing with cosign
+Automated signing is where cosign shines

 With CI/CD systems, there is no browser, so you can’t really log in as yourself.
-Instead, cosign recognizes various well known CI systems and uses OIDC tokens that those providers can generate.
+Instead, Cosign recognizes various well known CI systems and uses OIDC tokens that those providers can generate.

 With Github Actions, there’s an action to install Cosign.
 Running cosign sign-blob uses the Github Actions id-token permission to request a JWT when it communicates with the certificate authority.